ashtynabell/ashtynabell/README.md

 ## ✈️ C:\the_world™ 🌍
 Explore cities.
+Experience culture.<br/>

+I strive to create scalable impact with a foundational belief held since I was 16 years old: cultural exposure makes us better people.
+We become more empathetic and more humane, which is the groundwork to make our world an exceptional place.
+Every adventure is an opportunity to increase our exposure to the communities and cultures that form our society.
+So remain open to new experiences: eat a new cuisine, walk in a different neighborhood, see a landmark that's 7,403 miles away.
+Our world benefits.<br/>

-Experience culture.
-When I'm in the States, you'll find me between Chicago and Oakland.
+When in the States, you'll find me between Chicago and Oakland.
 When outside the States, ain't no tellin'.

 ```
 let cities = {